hemaradhika-reddy/Forgery-Detection-using-Image-Processing-Techniques/README.md

 # Forgery-Detection-using-Image-Processing-Techniques
-This paper presents a method  for detecting copy-move forgery using Discrete Cosine Transform (DCT).
-The  proposed approach involves converting the color image into a grayscale format,  dividing it into overlapping blocks, and performing feature extraction using DCT  on different feature sets.
+This project Analyzed a sophisticated digital forensics tool to detect copy-move forgery in images using Discrete Cosine Transform (DCT), enhancing the integrity of digital media The  proposed approach involves converting the color image into a grayscale format,  dividing it into overlapping blocks, and performing feature extraction using DCT  on different feature sets.